How to Set New Year’s Resolutions That Actually Work | A Guide for People with Anxiety

 Habits that we are quick to label as “destructive”, “useless”, or “unhealthy” are not often approached with wondering: How did this habit arise?
 What did it arise in response to?
 What does it offer us?
 How do we feel when we do it and when we don’t do it?
 Freeing ourselves of a habit or developing an alternative without exploration of the emotional origins of that habit can create difficulty in maintaining change as we are addressing symptoms, not causes.

-Your CZTG therapist will guide you to the catalysts for developing a habit and reframe them as protections against painful emotions.
-Once these emotions are identified, your therapist will help you process them safely in ways that don’t require leaning on our protective habit.
+If you were exploring these in anxiety therapy, your therapist may guide you to the catalysts for developing a habit and reframe them as protections against painful emotions.
+Once these emotions are identified, your therapist may then help you process them safely in ways that don’t require leaning on our protective habit.

 Experience Anxiety Therapy in Denver, CO.